sourcegraph/about/content/blogposts/2022/sourcegraph-4.0.md

 - Run large batch changes quickly by distributing them across an autoscaled pool of compute instances
 - Get a better debugging experience by streaming logs directly into Sourcegraph

 This feature requires admins to set up executors (much like CI agents), which Sourcegraph will use to offload expensive tasks.
-Executors can also be used to run [code navigation auto-indexing](https://github.com/sourcegraph/about/blob/bf341aafde75450c295aaec064470017020cdcd8/content/blogposts/2022/sourcegraph-4.0.md#TODO-link-to-section-or-docs) as well.
-All Sourcegraph Cloud instance have one or more executors available by default.
+Executors can also be used to run [code navigation auto-indexing](https://github.com/sourcegraph/about/blob/bf341aafde75450c295aaec064470017020cdcd8/content/blogposts/2022/sourcegraph-4.0.md#TODO-link-to-section-or-docs).
+All Sourcegraph Cloud instances have one or more executors available by default.

 <Video
   source={{